Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

-We now put everything together to give our main theorem.
-First, in most of the preceding analysis, we have considered the prover as an efficient \textit{perfect} device in the knowledge that the states $\psi^{\theta}$ of the actual device are equal to those of a perfect device up to error $\sqrt{\gammaP}$ in trace distance, see~\cref{prop:reduce_to_pd}.
+First, we need to do some bookkeeping.
+In most of the preceding analysis, we have considered the device as an efficient \textit{perfect} device in the knowledge that the states $\psi^{\theta}$ of the actual device are equal to those of a perfect device up to error $\sqrt{\gammaP}$ in trace distance, see~\cref{prop:reduce_to_pd}.
 In fact, $\gammaP$ also controls how close the states $\sigma^{\theta,v}$ of the actual device are to those of a perfect device: \begin{lemma} Let $D$ be an efficient device and $\widetilde{D}$ the perfect device associated with $D$ according to \cref{prop:reduce_to_pd}.
 Respectively, let $\sigma^{\theta,v},\tildesigma^{\theta,v}\in \PosH$ be the states prepared by $D$ and $\widetilde{D}$ in the Hadamard round as defined in \cref{def:sig_thetav}.
 Then, for all $\theta\in \thetaset$, we have

 \end{lemma} \begin{proof} Since $\sigma^{\theta}$ is obtained from $\psi^{\theta}$ by a quantum channel, which cannot increase trace distance, \cref{prop:reduce_to_pd} implies $\normone{\sigma^\theta-\tildesigma^\theta}\leq \sqrt{\gammaP}$.
 As the operators in $\{\sigma^{\theta,v} - \tildesigma^{\theta,v}|v\in \{0,1\}^{2N}\}$ are Hermitian and pairwise multiply to $0$ by \cref{def:sig_thetav}, we have